Researching Australian military service: Korean War, 1950–1953

 RAAF Formation and Unit records (AWM64) document operations and activities of RAAF units.
 The records are available for viewing on microfilm in the Research Centre.
 The original records have been withdrawn from public access due to their fragile nature.
 Original records are only issued when no microfilm copy is available.
 The National Archives of Australia has a duplicate series A9186, many of which have been digitised and are available online through the RecordSearch database.

-Refer to our information sheets:
+Refer to our research guides: